moesjarraf/nestjs-example/README.md

 ## Description

-In this example project we display how easy it is to set up a RESTful single page application, complete with entity/service/repository layers and more.
+This example project demonstrates how easy it is to set up a RESTful single page application, complete with entity/service/repository layers and more.
 The `backend` folder is where all the magic happens using common libraries.
 The frontend is simply generated with `@angular/cli`, no tweaks are applied there.
 It should also be mentioned that angular can easily be swapped to any other framework, as long as it exposes an `index.html` file.

+## Libraries

+This project makes use of the following libraries to do the heavy lifting.

+- [moesjarraf/nestjs-common](https://github.com/moesjarraf/nestjs-common) Nest.js common libraries
+- [moesjarraf/nestjs-library](https://github.com/moesjarraf/nestjs-library) Nest.js 3rd party libraries

 ## Running the project